eduardiazf/rfcs/text/0000-client-generators.md

     return print(this.input.schema)
   }
 }
 ```

 The CLI could help generators to check the input.
-This could be done with a convention, that the parameteres provided in the `prisma.yml` will be checked against the exported type `Parameters`.
+This could be done with a convention, that the parameters provided in the `prisma.yml` will be checked against the exported type `Parameters`.
 This could for example be achieved with [`typescript-json-schema`](https://github.com/YousefED/typescript-json-schema), which can convert a TypeScript type definition into a json schema.

 The reserved names for models can be expressed through the static property `reservedTypes` as an array.

 ### Non-TypeScript